freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/rosetta-code/sorting-algorithms-shell-sort.md

 ## Description
 <section id='description'>
-Write a function to sort an array of elements using the <a href="https://en.wikipedia.org/wiki/Shell sort">Shell sort</a> algorithm, a diminishing increment sort.
+Write a function to sort an array of elements using the <a href="https://en.wikipedia.org/wiki/Shell sort" target="_blank">Shell sort</a> algorithm, a diminishing increment sort.
 The function should return the sorted array.
 The Shell sort (also known as Shellsort or Shell's method) is named after its inventor, Donald Shell, who published the algorithm in 1959.
 Shell sort is a sequence of interleaved insertion sorts based on an increment sequence.
 The increment size is reduced after each pass until the increment size is 1.
 With an increment size of 1, the sort is a basic insertion sort, but by this time the data is guaranteed to be almost sorted, which is insertion sort's "best case".